scm-manager/scm-manager/docs/en/development/cli-guideline.md

 ## I18n
 The CLI client commands should support multiple languages.
 This can be done by using translation keys in the related resource bundles.
-By default, we support english and german translations.
+By default, we support English and German translations.

 ### Example
 ```java